Devotional Stories: Taking Inspiration From the Story of Abraham Sacrificing Isaac

 From these scriptural passages we can see that when Jehovah God commanded Abraham to offer his son as a burnt offering, Abraham obeyed His command with complete obedience.
 However, in the end God didn’t ask Abraham to kill Isaac at all.
 Instead God promised He would make Abraham’s descendants a great nation.
 In the past, I hadn’t understood: Why did God ask Abraham to sacrifice Isaac, only to stop Abraham when he raised his knife to slay his son?
 Moreover, why did God then lavish blessings upon Abraham?

 After contemplating these two sections, I understood: What God wanted all along was for people to be sincere toward Him.
 God commanded Abraham to sacrifice Isaac, certainly not because He wanted Abraham to kill his son, but rather because He wanted to use this command to test Abraham, to see whether Abraham would truly trust in and obey God.
 Abraham’s son Isaac was given to him when he was one hundred years old, so we can imagine how much he loved him.
 We could even say that Abraham considered Isaac’s life more important than his own.
 Yet when God commanded Abraham to sacrifice Isaac, Abraham didn’t complain to God, nor did he ask Him to explain His reasons, even though his heart was aching.
 Abraham knew Isaac was a gift from God.
 If God now wanted him to make a sacrifice, Abraham knew he must obey.
 Thus without hesitation, Abraham took Isaac to the place where burnt offerings were made.
 He raised his knife ready to return Isaac to God.
 However, God could now see Abraham’s sincerity and obedience, so at that moment, He stopped him, gave him His blessings, and promised that his descendants would become a great nation.
-I saw in God’s blessing of and promise to Abraham the delight God feels when people are sincere toward Him.
-He is delighted when people come before Him without conditions, and worship and obey Him without demanding something in return.
+I saw in God’s blessing of and promise to Abraham that God treasures people’s sincerity.
+What God wants is for people to be able to come before Him without conditions, and worship and obey Him without demanding something in return.

 3. Finding Insight in Abraham’s Story

-Seeing how God commanded Abraham to sacrifice Isaac, I also understood God’s earnest intention in setting difficulties before us and subjecting us to trials.
-Looking from the outside, these difficulties and refinements cause us physical pain.
-However, it is with these difficulties and trials that God tests whether we are sincere toward Him, transforms impurities in the way we believe in Him in our hearts, and enables us to truly submit to God’s orchestrations and arrangements and stand and bear witness to God.
+Seeing how God commanded Abraham to sacrifice Isaac, I also understood God’s earnest intention behind trials.
+It is with environments that don’t fit with our notions that God tests whether we are sincere toward Him, transforms our wrong perspective on pursuit in our faith, and enables us to truly submit to God’s orchestrations and arrangements and stand and bear witness to God.
 Thus we can come before God and earnestly reflect on ourselves.
 We have always followed God, but what kind of attitude have we held toward Him?
 In our lives, what has been our attitude when we underwent His trials?